 Over the past few years, the same change in buying behaviour that sparked the inbound movement has also spread throughout the whole customer experience (HubSpot).
 How people make buying choices, the way they communicate and what they expect from a business has changed.

-The inbound methodology, along with technology, helps businesses adapt to these changes within sales, marketing, service and customer experience.
+The inbound methodology, along with technology, helps small businesses adapt to these changes within sales, marketing, service and customer experience.

 Inbound not only helps you keep a customer centric mind-set throughout your sales pipeline, it ensures that everyone in your business has access to data to understand each customer’s profile.
 This enables all employees at all levels of the customer journey to deliver value and build trust at every interaction.